-If you receive a payment from an IRA when you are under age 591⁄2, you will have to pay the 10% additional income tax on early distributions from the IRA, unless an exception applies.
-In general, the exceptions to the 10% additional income tax for early distributions from an IRA are the same as the preceding exceptions listed for early distributions from a plan.
-However, there are a few differences for payments from an IRA, including:
+If you receive a payment from the IRA when you are under age 59 1/2, you will have to pay the 10% additional income tax on early distributions from the IRA, unless an exception applies.
+In general, the exceptions to the 10% additional income tax for early distributions from an IRA are the same as the

-- There is no exception for payments after separation from service that are made after age 55. - The exception for qualified domestic relations orders (QDROs) does not apply (although a special rule applies under which, as part of a divorce or separation agreement, a tax-free transfer may be made directly to an IRA of a spouse or former spouse). - The exception for payments made at least annually in equal or close to equal amounts over a specified period applies without regard to whether you have had a separation from service. - There are additional exceptions for (1) payments for qualified higher education expenses, (2) payments up to \$10,000 used in a qualified first-time home purchase, and (3) payments after you have received unemployment compensation for 12 consecutive weeks (or would have been eligible to receive unemployment compensation but for self-employed status).
+- There is no exception for payments after separation from service that is made after age 55. - The exception for qualified domestic relations orders (QDRQs) does not apply (although a special rule applies under which, as part of a divorce or separation agreement, a tax-free transfer may be made directly to an IRA of a spouse or former spouse). - The exception for payments made at least annually in equal or close to equal amounts over a specified period applies without regard to whether you have had a separation from service. - There are additional exceptions for (1) payments for qualified higher education expenses, (2) payments up to \$10,000 used in a qualified first-time home purchase, and (3) payments after you have received unemployment compensation for 12 consecutive weeks (or would have been eligible to receive unemployment compensation but for self-employed status).